-The An-124 has a twin fuselage, similar to the American Lockheed C-5 Galaxy, allowing a rear cargo door (on the lower fuselage) to open in flight without compromising structural integrity.
-It has a 17% larger cargo and is slightly shorter with a slightly longer wingspan than the Galaxy.
-The An-124 has a conventional empennage, comparable to the Boeing 747, instead of the Galaxy’s T-tail.
+The An-124 features a twin-fuselage design, similar to the American Lockheed C-5 Galaxy, which allows for a rear cargo door to open during flight without compromising the structural integrity of the aircraft.
+It has a slightly shorter length and a slightly longer wingspan compared to the Galaxy, while also offering a 17% larger cargo capacity.
+Unlike the Galaxy’s T-tail, the An-124 has a conventional empennage similar to the Boeing 747.

-Oleo struts suspend the aircraft’s 24 wheels.
-The suspension has been tuned to allow landings on uneven terrain and can kneel for simpler front loading.
-The type also includes an onboard overhead crane that can lift up to 30 tonnes of cargo and lift freight weighing up to 120 tonnes on board.
+The aircraft is equipped with oleo struts that suspend its 24 wheels, providing a tuned suspension system that allows for landings on uneven terrain.
+Additionally, the An-124 can kneel to facilitate front loading.
+It also includes an onboard overhead crane capable of lifting up to 30 tonnes of cargo and can handle freight weighing up to 120 tonnes.

-Due to limited pressurization in the main cargo compartment (24.6 kPa, 3.57 psi), it seldom carries paratroopers.
+However, due to limited pressurization in the main cargo compartment (24.6 kPa, 3.57 psi), the An-124 is rarely used for transporting paratroopers.

-Germany led the recent endeavor to lease An-124s for NATO strategic airlift requirements.
-SALIS GmbH has leased two aircraft as a stopgap until the Airbus A400M becomes available.
-NAMSA charters six An-124-100 transport aircraft as part of NATO’s SALIS program.
+Germany has taken the lead in a recent initiative to lease An-124 aircraft for NATO’s strategic airlift requirements.
+SALIS GmbH has secured the lease of two An-124s as an interim solution until the Airbus A400M becomes available.
+Additionally, as part of NATO’s SALIS program, NAMSA charters six An-124-100 transport aircraft.

-As per the contract, Antonov Airlines and Volga-Dnepr An-124-100s transport cargo on behalf of 18 countries: Belgium, Hungary, Greece, Denmark, Canada, Luxembourg, Netherlands, Norway, United Kingdom, Poland, Portugal, Slovakia, Slovenia, Finland, France, Germany, Czech Republic, and Sweden.
+Under the contract, Antonov Airlines and Volga-Dnepr An-124-100s are responsible for transporting cargo on behalf of 18 countries: Belgium, Hungary, Greece, Denmark, Canada, Luxembourg, the Netherlands, Norway, the United Kingdom, Poland, Portugal, Slovakia, Slovenia, Finland, France, Germany, the Czech Republic, and Sweden.

-Two An-124-100s are always available for full-time charter at the Leipzig/Halle airport (LEJ).
-Still, the contract stipulates that two more aircraft are to be available at six days’ notice and two more at nine days’ notice if necessary.
-NATO found the aircraft incredibly valuable, particularly during the Iraq and Afghanistan wars.
+At the Leipzig/Halle airport (LEJ), two An-124-100s are always available for full-time charter.
+However, the contract also specifies that an additional two aircraft must be available within six days’ notice and two more within nine days’ notice if required.

-Furthermore, United Launch Alliance (ULA) employs the An-124 to transport the Atlas V launch vehicle from its Decatur, Alabama, headquarters to Cape Canaveral.
-The An-124 also transports the Atlas V launch vehicle and Centaur upper stage from ULA’s manufacturing site in Denver, Colorado, to Cape Canaveral and Vandenberg Air Force Base.
+Furthermore, the United Launch Alliance (ULA) utilizes the An-124 for transporting the Atlas V launch vehicle from its headquarters in Decatur, Alabama, to Cape Canaveral.
+The An-124 is also utilized for transporting the Atlas V launch vehicle and Centaur upper stage from ULA’s manufacturing site in Denver, Colorado, to Cape Canaveral and Vandenberg Air Force Base.

-Each launch vehicle requires two flights to be transferred (one for the Atlas V main booster stage and another for the Centaur upper stage).
+For each launch vehicle, two flights are necessary for transfer—one for the Atlas V main booster stage and another for the Centaur upper stage.

 Space Payload Transport

-Space Systems Loral has also hired the type to transport satellites from Palo Alto, California, to the Arianespace spaceport in Kourou, French Guiana, while SpaceX has employed it to transport payload fairings from Hawthorne, California, to Cape Canaveral.
-The cargo delivered to SpaceX was the heaviest ever carried in the space sector by the Antonov giant.
+The An-124 has also been contracted by Space Systems Loral to transport satellites from Palo Alto, California, to the Arianespace spaceport in Kourou, French Guiana.
+SpaceX has also utilized the An-124 to transport payload fairings from Hawthorne, California, to Cape Canaveral.
+Notably, the cargo delivered to SpaceX was the heaviest ever carried by the Antonov giant in the space sector.

-As of late 2020, three civil operators of the An-124 remained.
-Antonov Airlines with seven aircraft, Volga-Dnepr Airlines (VI) with 12, and Maximus Air Cargo with one.
+As of late 2020, there were three remaining civil operators of the An-124.
+Antonov Airlines operates seven aircraft, Volga-Dnepr Airlines (VI) operates 12, and Maximus Air Cargo operates one.